- Facilitate communication between the Association and its members.

 A sub-Committee oversees RGD's Brand & Identity Guidelines and Cohesiveness and manages the involvement of external agencies in the development of RGD communications initiatives such as DesignThinkers, the Certification Sticker and Awards Programs.

 RGD produces Canada’s most comprehensive survey of salaries and billing practices in the creative communications industry every two years.
 Creative Earners surveys a diverse range of professionals including Graphic Designers, Account Executives, Copywriters, Firm Owners, Creative Directors, Design Managers and more.
 Results of the survey help raise awareness about Canada’s thriving creative industry.

-The Communications Committee oversees RGD's social media presence to ensure effective communication to our virtual followers.
-To stay updated with all of RGD's events, programs and industry updates, connect with us through Twitter, Facebook, Instagram and LinkedIn.
+This Committee oversees RGD's social media presence to ensure effective communication to our virtual followers.
+To stay updated with all of RGD's events, programs and industry updates, connect with us through Twitter, Facebook, Instagram, YouTube and LinkedIn.

 Vice President, Communications & Committee Chair: Nicola Hamilton RGD, Toronto